JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 An IPv6 loopback address is an address that's used to send packets to the same device

+* Uses the **::1** address (127 bits of 0s and one 1 bit)
-* Often used for testing and troubleshooting
+* Often used for testing and troubleshooting (Ex: *Testing the protocol stack on the local device*, *etc.*)
+* Messages sent to this address are processed within the local device, but not sent to other devices

 ## Link-Local